 Although you may revoke a POA for Healthcare at any time, you may only revoke a POA for Property if you retain the ability to make your own decisions.
 Further, for both types, you can only sign new documents appointing a new Agent if you have the capacity to sign new documents.
 So, it is best to consider the consequences of revocation before taking these steps.

 One of the main reasons for drafting and signing a POA is to avoid abuse if you are unable to make your own decisions in the future.
 If fraud, undue influence, or a violation of an Agent's duty of care do occur, there are many remedies available.
 These remedies include:

 If you are a victim of POA fraud, a civil suit may be filed under a number of Illinois state laws, including:

 - Illinois Adult Protective Services Act

 - Nursing Home Care Act

 - Financial Exploitation of an Elder or Person with a Disability law

 Also, there may be criminal penalties for the Agent’s violations.
-The best way to protect yourself in the future is to make the proper decisions and the proper plans in advance.
+The best way to protect yourself is to make proper plans and decisions in advance.
 Signing a POA may be one of the best methods of protection from future potential neglect or abuse, should you lose the capacity to make personal decisions.
-A POA provides great peace of mind, as you know that your wishes will be followed and your instructions will be carried out if you lose the ability to make your own decisions.
+A POA provides great peace of mind, as you know that your wishes will be followed.
+You can also be assured that your instructions will be carried out if you lose the ability to make your own decisions.

-Think very carefully if you want to sign a POA and who you want to name as an Agent.
-It is important to remember that your Agent generally acts when you can no longer make decisions for yourself.
-This means that the Agent will be acting when you are most vulnerable.
+Think very carefully about signing a POA and naming an Agent.
+It is important to remember that your Agent generally acts when you are most vulnerable and can no longer make decisions for yourself.